appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### TLS/SSL Support

 In this release, we introduce TLS support for Memcached.
-By implementing TLS support, Memcached enhances the security of client-to-server communication within the environment.

-With TLS enabled, client applications can securely connect to the Memcached database, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
-This encryption adds an extra layer of security, particularly important for sensitive data environments where confidentiality and integrity are paramount.

 To configure TLS/SSL in Memcached, KubeDB utilizes cert-manager to issue certificates.
 Before proceeding with TLS configuration in Memcached, ensure that cert-manager is installed in your cluster.
-You can follow the steps provided here to install cert-manager in your cluster.
+You can follow the steps provided [here](https://cert-manager.io/docs/installation/kubernetes/) to install cert-manager in your cluster.

-To issue a certificate, cert-manager employs the following Custom Resource (CR):
+To issue a certificate, cert-manager employs the [Issuer/ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) and [Certificate](https://cert-manager.io/docs/concepts/certificate/) Custom Resource (CR).

-**Issuer/ClusterIssuer**: Issuers and ClusterIssuers represent certificate authorities (CAs) capable of generating signed certificates by honoring certificate signing requests.
-All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to fulfill the request.
-Further details can be found here.

-**Certificate**: cert-manager introduces the concept of Certificates, which define the desired x509 certificate to be renewed and maintained up to date.
-More details on Certificates can be found here.

 Here is the TLS enabled Memcached YAML: